petershin/liferay-learn/docs/courses/latest/en/commerce-architect/building-the-b2c-storefront/creating-a-checkout-page.md

 1. Drag and drop the *Mini Cart* fragment inside the last module of the grid.

+1. Go to the *Styles* tab and in the Spacing settings, enter `3.5rem` for the margin at the bottom of the element.

 1. Click *Publish Master*.

 Next: [Creating a Discount and Enabling Guest Checkout](./creating-a-discount-and-enabling-guest-checkout.md)